ARMmbed/BLEIntros/AdvSamples/InputButton.md

 	#include "mbed.h"
 	#include "BLEDevice.h"

-	BLEDevice   ble;        	// Instantiation of a BLEDevice in global scope allows us to refer to it anywhere in the program.
+	/* Instantiation of a BLEDevice in global scope
+	* allows us to refer to it anywhere in the program. */ BLEDevice   ble;

 	DigitalOut led1(LED1);

-	const static char DEVICE_NAME[] = "Button"; 	// setting up a device name helps with identifying your device; this is often very useful when there are several other BLE devices in the neighborhood.
+	/* setting up a device name helps with identifying your device;
+	* this is often very useful when there are several other
+	* BLE devices in the neighborhood */ const static char DEVICE_NAME[] = "Button";

 	void disconnectionCallback(Gap::Handle_t handle, Gap::DisconnectionReason_t reason)
 	{
-		ble.startAdvertising();  // We need to explicitly re-enable advertisements after a connection teardown.
+		// We need to explicitly re-enable advertisements after a connection teardown. ble.startAdvertising();
 	}

 	void periodicCallback(void)